˙TR?

 "You put a lot on a girl," but she smiled warmly and he felt good with this.

 "For me there is a problem with the renouncement people.
 You walk in to them and immediately you are the enemy.
 Like you did before, they see Taj first, they see the harm the Taj do, and as a Taj you become the focus of their anger at all Taj - the Taj class.
 No excuses, I know the Taj do harm, that is why I want to renounce .... but I am Talak too.
-I have feelings of love.
-Renouncing means I have to end my lifestyle.
-I don't know whether my family will continue to speak to me.
-My friends, well the people from school and uni I still hang around with, even if some are a bit sympathetic will have to stop talking to me.
-Some won't mind as they will see me as common but some will be so sad as we have been friends for a long time.
+I have feelings, I can love - I do love.
+Renouncing means I have to end my lifestyle, and make contact with the people I love difficult.
+Will my family continue to speak to me?
+My friends, well the people from school and uni I still hang around with - even if some are a bit sympathetic - will have to stop talking to me.
+Some won't mind as they will see me as common, but some will be so sad as we have been friends for a long time.
 Renouncing is a big decision for me, and I need help - not a chapter from the Renouncement bible."

 Thoughts of anger crossed her mind.
 Sanctimonious liberals.
 Ideologues.
 She hated that aspect of these people.
-Yes, they said the same things as she did but they had no compassion.
-For years their ideologue spouting had alienated the PAPTaj egos - privileged arrogant puppets working for the Taj, Talaks the struggle needed.
-Instead as a result of this compassionless whining, the egos of many PAPTies reacted emotionally, enclaved and began supporting anti-PC-authoritarianism - not at all constructive.
+Yes, they said the same things as she did but they had no compassion; would they have tried to be sympathetic?
+For years their ideologue spouting had alienated the PAPTaj egos - Talaks who are Privileged Arrogant Puppets working for the Taj; the struggle needed these Talaks.
+Instead as a result of this compassionless whining, the egos of many PAPTies reacted emotionally, enclaved and began supporting anti-PC-authoritarianism - that was not at all constructive.
 With reinforced conditioning it took a long time for PAPTies to overcome this aversion, and focus their attention on the real problem – the Taj; of course the Taj knew this and had funded writers and intellectuals who attacked these rulebook liberals - these PC ideologues.
 Yet they whined and bleated away, further enhancing the divisions the Taj had created.
-In some ways Laura hated these people just as much as the Taj and it took all the discipline of her spirit not to have empathy with Betos; Betos had struck a sympathetic chord.
+In some ways Laura hated these idealogues just as much as the Taj and it took all the discipline of her spirit not to have empathy with Betos; Betos had struck a sympathetic chord.

 "You have me a bit, Betos," she smiled encouragingly "but what do you want me to do?
 Maybe ...."